jamietanna/sarahseewhy.github.io/_posts/2020-10-22-rereading-sre.md

 It reminded my why I fell in love with reliability engineering: being able to focus on the big picture but also feel the joy of _building_ services.

-This is a quick reflection on the the first chapter.
+This is a quick reflection on the first chapter.

 ---------------------------------